CCCCoda/SpineSeg/README.md

 # SpineSeg
-Data and code of MR spine segmentation
+Code of MR spine segmentation on advanced U-Net